CS 312 Assignment 8, File Processing and Arrays

 Description: For this assignment you are limited to the language features in chapters 1 through 7 of the textbook.

-You are going to write a program that processes an input file of data for a personality test known as the Keirsey Temperament Sorter.
+Write a program that processes an input file of data for a personality test known as the Keirsey Temperament Sorter.
 The Keirsey personality test involves answering 70 questions each of which have two answers.
 We will refer to them as the “A” answer and the “B” answer.
 People taking the test are allowed to leave a question blank, in which case their answer will be recorded with a dash (“-”).

 The Keirsey test measures four independent dimensions of personality: